HOME WISE Uranium Project > Radiation >

 ICRP Task Group issues Draft Recommendations for disposal of Long-Lived Radioactive Waste

-ICRP external link Committee 4 - Task Group On Radiation Protection Recommendations As Applied To The Disposal Of Long-Lived Solid Radioactive Waste, Draft Report 42/162/97, version 3 (1999), 23 p.
+ICRP Committee 4 - Task Group On Radiation Protection Recommendations As Applied To The Disposal Of Long-Lived Solid Radioactive Waste, Draft Report 42/162/97, version 3 (1999), 23 p.

 U.S. EPA requests scientific information on chronic health effects of natural uranium

-For its Integrated Risk Information System (IRIS) external link database, the U.S. Environmental Protection Agency requests submission of scientific information on chronic health effects of natural uranium (CAS No. 7440-61-1).
+For its Integrated Risk Information System (IRIS) database, the U.S. Environmental Protection Agency requests submission of scientific information on chronic health effects of natural uranium (CAS No. 7440-61-1).

 > See also extra page on uranium toxicity.